 - Vaadin 24+: npm build using the Vite frontend build.

 - You can then start using the add-on:

 - Themes: Add an

 @Theme("theme-name")annotation to your UI class.

-- Components and widgets: These are Java classes that you can use right away.
+- Components and widgets: These are Java classes that you can use right away in your IDE.